lingtalfi/k/README.md

 2016-02-06

-K get kool alias (and more) working with a simple one-liner.
+K get kool aliases (and more) working with a simple one-liner.

 Features